Greyfourt/Greyfourt/README.md

 👋 Hi, I’m @Greyfourt,

-I'm a (not so much anymore) newbie web designer trying to discover the most possible 👀
+I'm a UI/UX designer trying to discover the most possible 👀

 I’m looking to collaborate and learn new things on the way :)